-The BSC Theatre Arts program exists to provide a setting in which those who have chosen to investigate the theatre arts may find freedom to experiment and the encouragement to learn.
+The Bismarck State College Theatre program exists to provide a setting in which those who have chosen to investigate the theatre arts may find freedom to experiment and the encouragement to learn.
 A major is not required for participation.
 Coursework provides the first two years toward a bachelor’s degree in theatre and can enhance professional communication skills that benefit throughout a lifetime.
 The program offers two study options that emphasize performance or technical theatre.
 Scholarships are available for both crafts.

-Students study acting, voice and diction, oral interpretation, theatre movement, makeup, technical design and stagecraft.
-Other opportunities for participation are three major theatre productions between October and April, BSC Drama Club, student-directed plays (Festival of Short Plays), and American College Theatre Festival regional competitions.
+Students study acting, voice and diction, oral interpretation, theatre movement, makeup, technical design, and stagecraft.
+Other opportunities for participation are three major theatre productions between October and April, BSC Drama Club, student-directed plays (Short Play Festival), and Kennedy Center American College Theatre Festival regional competitions.

 Students who complete the curriculum requirements earn an Associate in Arts degree.